 Grove Maths Mastery Curriculum

 At Grove, in Primary Maths, we aim to cover the National Curriculum using Teaching for Mastery pedagogies.
 This approach has reasoning at its heart: we support children to become problem solvers and critical thinkers with an ability to convey their thoughts clearly and reflectively to others.
 We teach children to be brave, creative and innovative when they encounter problems – giving them space and confidence to find their own solutions and then reflect on key learning and the most efficient methods.
+By adopting a Mastery approach, it is also intended that all children, regardless of their starting point, will maximise their academic achievement.

 Fluency is given dedicated timetable time and is taught in EYFS and KS1 under the direction of the Mastering Number workgroup, using rekenreks.
 In KS2, fluency is taught and consolidated using Number Sense Maths and Timestable Rockstars.